Swiss reject money proposal, approve on-line casino gambling

-FRANKFURT, Germany (AP) — Election projections indicate that Swiss voters have rejected a referendum that would have made sweeping changes in their country’s monetary and banking system.
+FRANKFURT, Germany (AP) — Swiss voters have rejected a referendum that would have made sweeping changes in their country’s monetary and banking system.

-The gfs.bern survey institute projected after polls closed in Switzerland on Sunday that only around 25 percent of voters supported the so-called sovereign money proposal.
+SRF public television reported that unofficial returns Sunday showed that 76 percent of the ballots cast opposed the so-called sovereign money referendum, while 24 percent supported it.

 The proposal would have barred banks from creating new money when they grant loans, a measure supporters said would reduce the chances of a future financial crisis.

 Opponents said it was an unwarranted experiment with Switzerland’s financial system.
-The country’s government had recommended a “no” vote.
+The country’s government opposed the idea.

 Most Read Business Stories